 All general inquiries will be handed by Whitchurch-Stouffville’s Customer Service Centre.
 We are available by telephone (905-640-1900) or email (email@example.com) from 8:30 a.m. to 4:30 p.m., Monday to Friday.
 For municipal emergency service outside these hours, please call 905-640-1900 ext.
 0 and follow the prompts for our after-hours service

-All outdoor recreation amenities are open, with the exception of beaches, playgrounds, outdoor fitness equipment, and school properties.
-Open outdoor areas may be used by individuals, or a group of up to 10 people from the same household.
+Most outdoor recreation amenities are open.
+Open outdoor areas may be used by individuals, or a group of up to 5 people from the same household.
 Town trails are open.
 For a complete list, see the Summary posted above.

 Police and by-law officers are charging people.
 Fines begin at $300 and range to $5000 for repeat offenders.